sokooltools/RegistryJump/README.md

 	can be used in place of:
 		"HKEY_LOCAL_MACHINE\SOFTWARE\ACCESSNET"

-Anytime you launch RegistryJump (command line or via the GUI), the 20 most recent registry keys visited are recorded and displayed in the combobox.
+Anytime you launch RegistryJump (command-line or via the GUI), the 20 most recent registry keys visited are recorded and displayed in the combobox.

-You can easily delete individual recent items by dropping down the combobox using the <ALT> <Arrow> keys and then pressing the deleteKey on the keyboard.
+Although not obvious, you can easily delete individual 'recent items' by dropping down the combobox using the ALT ARROW keys and then pressing the DEL Key on the keyboard.
 Of course you can delete all the recent items by simply deleting the "RegistryJump.recent" file located in the executable's directory.

 ADDING REGISTRY JUMP SHORTCUT TO YOUR APPLICATIONS